JanMiksovsky/emojese/ReadMe.md

 **Emojese** is a modest but earnest effort to explore the construction of a written language using emoji.

 When this project began in late 2020, there was no widely-accepted grammar for communicating complex thoughts in emoji.
-Emoji statements were generally limited to expressing emotions, rebuses, or simple ideas directly expressible with the large but fixed vocabulary of existing emoji.
-This problem is made harder by the fact that there are few emoji for abstract concepts.
-There are no emoji for many common verbs, pronouns, adjectives, and prepositions.
+Emoji statements have been generally limited to expressing emotions, rebuses, or simple ideas directly expressible with the large but fixed vocabulary of existing emoji.
+Communicating ideas purely in standard emoji is made difficult by the fact that there are few or no emoji for many common verbs, pronouns, adjectives, prepositions, or abstract ideas.

-Emojese tries to address this by defining a small but flexible set of grammatical constructions and language building blocks sufficient for expressing more complex thoughts.
+Emojese is one attempt at an emoji language rich enough for interesting communication.
+Emojese defines a small but flexible set of grammatical constructions and standardized meanings for specific emoji.
+To make it easy for you to write and read messages, the Emojese app at [emojese.org](https://emojese.org) lets you convert text (currently, English) to Emojese and back.

 # Goals